contensis/docs-management-dotnet/model/entry-methods.md

 ### Remarks

 On a successful publish, the entry instance is updated with the new version details controlled from the service.
-An WorkflowException will be thrown if there is any issue with the publish workflow state change.
+A WorkflowException will be thrown if there is any issue with the publish workflow state change.
 Other exception types could be thrown if there are any data validation issues, unexpected issue in the service or a local exception.

 ### Example